 Sometimes this is easy to spot, but it becomes more challenging the larger your codebase gets.

 A > B > C > D > A is tough to track down but can cause you real trouble.

 So far, I've always used a tool called

-madge, and it saved my ass countless times.
+madge, which saved my ass countless times.

 Here are some sentences I don't want to hear.

 - This is just a prototype.
 We don't need tests.

 - We need to move fast.
 Tests would only slow us down.

 - This code is too complicated.
 You can't test it.